christopherkenny/crayons/cran-comments.md

 ## Additional notes

 * This includes updating the maintainer email to ctkenny@proton.me.
 Please see the email from christopherkenny@fas.harvard.edu on 2025-08-29 for confirmation.
+* This fixes the CRAN note about a missing dependency on R version 4.1.0 or higher.